-On March 24, 2023, the Company announced that the TSX had approved its notice of intention to make a NCIB for up to a maximum of 1,856,857 of its subordinate voting shares, or approximately 10% of its public float as of March 23, 2023, over the 12-month period commencing on March 29, 2023.
-The bid terminated on March 28, 2024.
-In connection with the NCIB, the Company established an ASPP with its designated broker that contained specified parameters regarding how its subordinate voting shares may be purchased under the NCIB during self-imposed blackout periods.
-For the three month period ended March 31, 2024, a total of 159,350 subordinate voting shares, comprising approximately 0.8% of the number of subordinate voting shares outstanding, have been purchased and cancelled pursuant to the NCIB at an average price of \$39.42 per share, for a total purchase price of approximately \$6,281.
+On March 29, 2023, the Company commenced a normal course issuer bid ("NCIB") which terminated on March 28, 2024.
+For the period from January 1, 2024 to March 28, 2024, a total of 159,350 subordinate voting shares, comprising approximately 0.8% of the number of subordinate voting shares outstanding, were purchased and cancelled pursuant to the NCIB at an average price of \$39.42 per share, for a total purchase price of approximately \$6,281.
 The excess of the purchase price paid over the average carrying value of the subordinate voting shares purchased and cancelled, in the amount of \$3,105, was recognized as a share repurchase premium and a reduction to retained earnings.